-Research IT Solution Space.

-Dr. Michael Podvinec " further information

-Research Associates Dr. Adam Mazur Dr. Rainer Pöhlmann BioEM Lab The Contribution of Electron Microscopy to the Structural Biology We offer electron microscopy (EM) structural investigations in the field of Biology.
+Dr. Michael Podvinec " further information Research Associates Dr. Adam Mazur Dr. Rainer Pöhlmann Publications 2017 Benning, Friederike M. C.; Sakiyama, Yusuke; Mazur, Adam; Bukhari, Habib S. T.; Lim, Roderick Y. H.; Maier, Timm (2017).
+High-speed atomic force microscopy visualization of the dynamics of the multienzyme fatty acid synthase.
+ACS Nano, 11(11), 10852-10859.
+BioEM Lab The contribution of electron microscopy to the structural biology We offer electron microscopy (EM) structural investigations in the field of Biology.
 Our methods include cellular and molecular EM as well as reconstructions of cells, tissue sections and proteins.
-The last few years have seen substantial advances in the use of EM techniques in the field of life sciences, through the introduction of a more accurate imaging system,microscopes equipped for high resolution and reliable data analysis procedures.
+The last few years have seen substantial advances in the use of EM techniques in the field of life sciences, through the introduction of a more accurate imaging system, microscopes equipped for high resolution and reliable data analysis procedures.
 This combination has allowed structural elements of biological samples to be determined in unprecedented detail.
 We apply various technical approaches to visualize the ultrastructural details of cells and determine the 3D structure of bio-macromolecules.

-Electron micrograph of viruses and nanobacteria living in the waste water.
-The scale bar is 0.2 micron.
-Single particle analysis Used to determine the high-resolution threedimensional (3D) structure of isolated frozen protein complexes using state of art of electron microscopes and electron detectors.
+Single particle analysis Used to determine the high-resolution three-dimensional (3D) structure of isolated frozen protein complexes using state of art of electron microscopes and electron detectors.
 Thin sectioning Allows the visualization of the ultrastructure of tissues and cells.
 Thin sections of samples are made at room temperature (classical method) or at low temperature (CEMOVIS) and are imaged in two dimensions (2D; projections) or 3D (tomography) by TEM.
-Tomography and Sub-volume averaging Used to visualize cellular samples in 3D.
+Tomography and sub-volume averaging Used to visualize cellular samples in 3D.
 Images are recorded with the sample in different orientations and computationally integrated to give a 3D model of the imaged cell.
-Cryo conditions keep the sample in a close-to-native state, so that
+Cryo conditions keep the sample in a close-to-native state, so that high-resolution structural information of the sample is preserved.

-Dr. Mohamed Chami

-" further information

-Research Associate

-Dr. Daniel Castano Diez

-Technical AssociateDaniel Caujolle-Bert

-Technical Staff

-Carola Alampi Cinzia Tiberi Blatter

-high-resolution structural information of the sample is preserved.
 Sub-tomogram averaging can be used to determine the 3D structure of proteins in their cellular environment.

-Our services

-EM projects require the successful completion of three interlaced tasks: sample preparation,data acquisition, and image processing.
+Our services EM projects require the successful completion of three interlaced tasks: sample preparation, data acquisition, and image processing.
 The nature of the sample, the targeted resolution and the scope of the biological question determine the specific requirements in each of these areas.
 Our goal is to define the best-suited workflow for each project, providing training, technical support and access to our infrastructure.
 We also provide consulting services to help our users setup and operate the required data analysis programs on the computing resources.

-C-CINA
+Dr. Mohamed Chami " further information

+Research Associate Dr. Daniel Castano Diez

+Technical Associate Daniel Caujolle-Bert

+Technical Staff Carola Alampi Cinzia Tiberi

+For further details please visit our website hosted by C-CINA: https://c-cina.unibas.ch/bioem/.

+Cryo-electron micrograph of membrane proteins reconstituted into liposomes.

-Center for Cell Imaging and Nano Analytics (C-CINA)
+Center for Cellular Imaging and NanoAnalytics